Community Resources for Dementia Patients

 On Wednesday 14th August 2019, the Honourable Mick Murray MLA, Minister for Seniors and Ageing, joined us at Roseworth Primary School in Girrawheen to officially launch WA’s first travelling community dementia bus.

 The official launch marked the beginning of the second phase of the A Roast to Remember fundraising campaign, which has to date raised enough funds to purchase the van and its exterior wrap.
-The community dementia bus will provide transportable educational services, desperately needed respite to dementia carers, support and access to new technology for those living with dementia and vital dementia education for schools.
+The community dementia bus will provide resources for people living with dementia – including transportable educational services, desperately needed dementia respite care, support and access to new technology for those living with dementia and vital dementia education for schools.

 With the dream of the community dementia bus now a reality, we are raising enough money to fit out the bus, to purchase advanced technology for the bus and to hire the two staff required to service it.
 We aim to visit a minimum of two locations each week covering metro, regional and rural WA.